PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 --------------

-In the simplest situation, there is a single "SQL" database that contains, in separate tables, all domain data, keying material and other DNSSEC related settings.
+In the simplest situation, there is a single "SQL" database that contains, in separate tables, all domain data, keying material, and other DNSSEC related settings.

 This database is then replicated to all PowerDNS instances, which all